-Mathematical texts as actually written most of the time are neither substantive stories (as defined in subsection 4.1) nor formalistic stories (as defined in subsection 6.3).
-Furthermore rewriting procedures do not at all belong to mathematical practice.
+With Mathematical texts as actually written most of the time neither linearly told substantive stories (as defined in subsection 4.1) nor formalistic stories (as defined in subsection 6.3) are told.
+Furthermore, rewriting procedures do not at all belong to mathematical practice.
 Although one usually may interpret mathematical texts as a set- or class-theoretic story, this is not always the case and there are several kinds of mathematics.
 All these things lead to and contribute to a variety of interpretations of mathematical texts, some of which will be discussed in the following.

-25Of course, in mathematics, be it constructive or set-theoretic, one can still argue on infinitely many objects called "formal proofs".
+&lt;sup>27Of course, in set-theoretic mathematics, one can still argue on infinitely many objects called "formal proofs".
 This should not be confused with our study here whose purpose is to discuss the Central Question in subsection 4.